javascriptdata/dnotebook-react/README.md

 # Dnotebook-react

 Recreatiing the essential part of [Dnotebook](https://playnotebook.jsdata.org/) using react.
+See old repo [here](https://github.com/opensource9ja/dnotebook)

 Disclaimer: UI is not fancy (no css is used for now).